Has your child taken to climbing? Ready to take it to the next level?

 The following diagram gives you an idea of the various routes and options available.

 If you’re looking for climbing for kids under the age of 7, our Little Lemurs sessions are the perfect choice.
 Little Lemurs is a weekly programme where children aged 4-7 can come along and enjoy fun fit activities whilst learning the basics of rock climbing.
-Participants will develop their balance, co-ordination and agility, whilst practicing their teamwork skills.
-This is the ideal confidence-building activity for younger children, and a great introduction to climbing.
+Participants will develop their balance, coordination and agility, whilst practising their teamwork skills.
+This is the ideal confidence-building activity for younger children and a great introduction to climbing.

 Youth climbing clubs